 - More heavily discounted: Has been around for much longer (launched in April 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 II comes out slightly ahead of the G6 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 II emerges as the winner of the contest (9 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M10 II and the Panasonic G6 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.